chiliseed/hub/build_worker/README.rst

 `docker pull ekidd/rust-musl-builder`

-` ✗ docker run --rm -it -v "$(pwd)":/home/rust/src ekidd/rust-musl-builder cargo build --release`
+`docker run --rm -it -v "$(pwd)":/home/rust/src ekidd/rust-musl-builder cargo build --release`

 Then to upload the release to S3: